Table of Contents

 (Census information included in this report doesn’t change quarterly and remains the same from the last update in January 2023.)

 Which states are long-distance movers considering?

-At National Van Lines, intent is tracked via website analytics.
+At National Van Lines, intent is tracked via Internet search data.
 Customer visits on the national map are one indicator of future moving plans.

-These analytics anticipate our customers’ desires or plans to move.
+These analytics anticipate consumers’ desires or plans to move.

-Seeing interest from web visitors, along with in-marketing attribution, paints a good picture of where our potential customers will come from.
+Seeing interest from Internet users, along with in-marketing attribution, paints a good picture of where our potential customers will come from.
 Tracking views also guides us on how to best reach them.
 The top 10 states with the most initial visits by year are: